Dollar slumps to two-month low, investors see more declines

 “So far investors have been prepared to overlook the threat of a contested election, presumably seeing Donald Trump’s legal initiatives as ‘frivolous’ and these benign conditions have generated a broad-based dollar decline,” said strategists at ING.

-The dollar fell further against the Japanese yen, trading at 103.58 yen on Friday, close to an eight-month low.
+The dollar fell further against the Japanese yen, trading at 103.255 yen JPY=D3 on Friday, close to an eight-month low.

 Japanese Prime Minister Yoshihide Suga has vowed to work closely with overseas authorities to keep currency moves stable, because a strong yen is widely viewed as a threat to Japan’s economy.